Wander Lairson Costa

 }

-A one-line fix, but finding it meant really understanding the state machine.
-In RT systems, there’s no such thing as a small bug.
+A one-line fix, but finding it required understanding the state machine.

-stalld is “DL-server aware.”
-It monitors tasks system-wide but doesn’t touch the starving tasks that DL-server handles.
-Instead, stalld focuses on what DL-server can’t: starving SCHED_FIFO tasks, and starving tasks on CPUs where DL-server was manually disabled.
-The two mechanisms complement each other rather than conflict.
+The answer is no. stalld is now “DL-server aware.”
+It monitors tasks system-wide but avoids interfering with tasks that DL-server handles.
+Instead, stalld addresses what DL-server cannot: starving SCHED_FIFO tasks, and starving tasks on CPUs where DL-server was manually disabled.
+The two mechanisms complement each other.

-The migration from sched_debug to queue_track is complete and going to run in production.
-Instead of parsing debugfs files, we’re now tracking tasks in real-time with BPF.
-Lower overhead, better data, and it actually scales better on systems with lots of CPUs.
+The migration from sched_debug to queue_track is complete.
+Instead of parsing debugfs files, stalld now tracks tasks in real-time with BPF.
+Lower overhead, better data, and it scales better on systems with lots of CPUs.

 Multiple bugs resolved along the way.
-Four major eBPF improvements — tracepoint migration, task iterator, CO-RE portability, verifier compatibility.
-Every change made things more reliable without breaking what already worked.
+Four major eBPF improvements: tracepoint migration, task iterator, CO-RE portability, and verifier compatibility.

 comments powered by Disqus